-Residents of Indianapolis enjoy exploring the city on foot, particularly the downtown area, which is dotted with restaurants, bars and other gems that are often only noticed when walking.
-If new arrivals are able to find a new home within the confines of downtown and happen to secure employment in downtown too, they are often able to walk to the office, perhaps just with a quick bus transfer in between.
+Residents of Indianapolis also enjoy exploring the city on foot, particularly the downtown area, which is dotted with restaurants, bars and other gems that are often only noticed when walking.
+If new arrivals can find a new home within the confines of downtown and happen to secure employment in downtown too, they can often walk to the office, perhaps just with a quick bus transfer in between.
 The city is generally safe for walking (be vigilant after dark), and has a bouquet of lovely parks and fields for running, dog walking, or just to breathe in a bit of fresh air.

 Air travel in Indianapolis